Marcus Trufant: Professional career

-2003 NFL Combine

 Seattle Seahawks

-Trufant was selected by the Seattle Seahawks with the 11th overall pick in the 2003 NFL Draft.
+Trufant was selected by the Seattle Seahawks with the 11th overall pick in the 2003 NFL draft.
 Coming from Tacoma and graduating from Washington State University, Trufant is considered a hometown favorite.
 In 2007 Trufant played a big part in the Seahawks defense, intercepting a career-high 7 passes and returning one for an 84-yard touchdown.
 He also deflected 15 passes and made 85 tackles, and was voted into the 2008 Pro Bowl in Hawaii.
-On February 21, 2008 the Seahawks placed their franchise tag on Trufant, tendering him with a one-year $9.465 million deal.
+On February 21, 2008, the Seahawks placed their franchise tag on Trufant, tendering him with a one-year $9.465 million deal.

-On March 26, 2008 the Seahawks signed Trufant to a new six-year, $50.2 million deal with a $10 million signing bonus.
+On March 26, 2008, the Seahawks signed Trufant to a new six-year, $50.2 million deal with a $10 million signing bonus.

 On October 17, 2011, Trufant was placed on injured reserve with a bruised sacrum, ending his season.
-The Seahawks released Trufant on March 8, 2012, but re-signed him one month and one day later on April 9, 2012 to a one-year contract.
+The Seahawks released Trufant on March 8, 2012, but re-signed him one month and one day later on April 9, 2012, to a one-year contract.